chiedo/chaycoin/README.md

 # ChayCoin 💰

-A ERC-20 token for learning purposes and laughs with no value.
+An ERC-20 token with no value for learning purposes and laughs.

 ## Credits